jundalisay/spblist/content/en/research/mohammad/quran/sura-074.md

 the past.
 25. This
 225
-is nothing but the word of a mortal.”75.
-RESURRECTION (al-Qiyamah)
+is nothing but the word of a mortal.”

 26. I
 will roast him in Saqar.

-27. But
-what will explain to you what Saqar is?
+27. But what will explain to you what Saqar is?

 28. It neither leaves, nor spares.

 29. It scorches the flesh.
 it are Nineteen.
-have appointed only angels to be war- dens of the Fire, and caused their number to be a stumbling block for those who disbe- lieve; so that those given the Scripture may attain certainty; and those who believe may increase in faith; and those given the Scrip- ture and the believers may not doubt; and those in whose hearts is sickness and the un- believers may say, “What did Allah intend by this parable?”
-Thus Allah leads astray whom
+have appointed only angels to be wardens of the Fire, and caused their number to be a stumbling block for those who disbelieve; so that those given the Scripture may attain certainty; and those who believe may increase in faith; and those given the Scripture and the believers may not doubt;

-He wills, and guides whom He wills.
+Those in whose hearts is sickness and the unbelievers may say, “What did Allah intend by this parable?”
+Thus Allah leads astray whom He wills, and guides whom He wills.
 None knows the soldiers of your Lord except He.

-This is nothing but a reminder for the mor- tals.
+This is nothing but a reminder for the mortals.
 31. We

 By the moon.

 33. And the night as it retreats.

 34. And the morning as it lights up.

 35. It
 warning to the mortals.
 To whomever among you wishes to ad-